dcfrenci/AdventOfCode2023/README.md

 What is the sum of all the calibration values?

-# Day day2 - Cube Conundrum
+# Day Two - Cube Conundrum

 --- Part One ---